rkalz/xbmc4xbox/xbmc/lib/libPython/python/Doc/library/ossaudiodev.rst

    is only useful in non-blocking mode.
 Has no return value, since the amount of data written is always equal to the amount of data supplied.

-The following methods each map to exactly one :func:`ioctl` system call.
+The following methods each map to exactly one :c:func:`ioctl` system call.
 The correspondence is obvious: for example, :meth:`setfmt` corresponds to the ``SNDCTL_DSP_SETFMT`` ioctl, and :meth:`sync` to ``SNDCTL_DSP_SYNC`` (this can be useful when consulting the OSS documentation).
-If the underlying :func:`ioctl` fails, they all raise :exc:`IOError`.
+If the underlying :c:func:`ioctl` fails, they all raise :exc:`IOError`.

 .. method:: oss_audio_device.nonblock()